CNLM Frequently Asked Questions

 * as reported in Larson, R. Sam & Mark I. Wilson, Building Bridges Initiative Cluster Evaluation: Survey of Nonprofit Management Students

-The Certificate Experience is designed for individuals already engaged in or aspiring to be volunteer and/ or professional leaders and managers within the Nonprofit Sector.
+The CNLM experience is designed for individuals already engaged in, or aspiring to be volunteer and / or professional leaders and managers within the Nonprofit Sector.
 It is a serious course of study requiring a strong commitment and investment of its participants.

 - Local, state and other government employees seeking greater understanding of the nonprofit sector.